Stephanvs/hypr/docs/lifecyclehooks.md

 The `pre_create` hook runs in the **main repository directory** (not the worktree directory, which doesn't exist yet).
 However, the `AUTOWT_WORKTREE_DIR` environment variable is still set to the path where the worktree will be created.

 The `pre_create` hook can **prevent worktree creation** by exiting with a non-zero status.
-If this hook fails, hyprwt will completely abort worktree creation before the worktree is created.
+If this hook fails, hypr will completely abort worktree creation before the worktree is created.

 ```toml
 [scripts]